Keith Urban: Since 2017: Graffiti U, The Speed of Now Part 1, and High

-In May 2020, Keith Urban hosted a drive-in concert for medical workers.
-His latest gig was mostly just him and two other musicians playing on a flatbed truck in front of about 125 cars.
-Urban played at the Stardust Drive-In movie theatre, about 60 km east of Nashville, Tennessee, for a crowd of more than 200 medical workers from Vanderbilt Health.
-Later in May 2020, Urban announced his eleventh studio album, The Speed of Now Part 1, would be released on 18 September 2020.
+In May 2020, Urban hosted a concert at the Stardust Drive-In movie theatre, about 60 km east of Nashville, Tennessee, for a crowd of more than 200 medical workers from Vanderbilt Health.
+Later in May 2020, Urban announced that his eleventh studio album, The Speed of Now Part 1, would be released on 18 September 2020.
 In July 2020, Urban released another promotional single, "Superman", which was released to radio in Australia.
 "Change Your Mind" followed in August 2020.

 In the week prior to the album's release, Urban hosted the rescheduled 55th Academy of Country Music Awards and premiered the third North American single off the album, "One Too Many" with Pink, which would become Urban's first Top 10 all-genre song in his homeland of Australia.
 In December 2020, Urban was listed at number 29 in Rolling Stone Australia's "50 Greatest Australian Artists of All Time" issue.
 He is a featured artist on Taylor Swift's track "That's When" from Fearless (Taylor's Version), Swift's first re-recorded studio album, which was released on 9 April 2021.
 "That's When" is one of six "from the Vault" tracks that did not make the 2008 album.
 That year he also collaborated with Amy Shark on "Love Songs Ain't For Us", which also came out 2021.

 In August 2021, Urban released the single "Wild Hearts", which he followed up with the single "Nightfalls" in March 2022.
 In July 2022, Urban released the single "Brown Eyes Baby," which was co-written by Morgan Wallen.
 He embarked on his headlining "The Speed of Now World Tour" in June 2022, with Ingrid Andress as his opening act.
 In October 2022, he released the single "Street Called Main".

 In 2024, Urban released the singles "Straight Line" and "Messed Up as Me".
 The songs were later included on Urban's twelfth studio album, High, which was released on September 20, 2024.
 The album also included the previously released songs "Wildside", "Go Home W U" featuring Lainey Wilson, and "Heart Like a Hometown".
+In April 2026, he announced his follow-up project and thirteenth studio album, the yacht rock-inspired Flow State, which was released on 12 June 2026.